1936 Assistant Director of Campus Recreation - Facilities

-The Assistant Director of Campus Recreation-Facilities & Operations is responsible for facility management and operations of the Foster Recreation Center (FRC) with an emphasis on providing a safe, well-maintained, and adequately staffed facility that enhances the mission of the University.
-The Assistant Director of Campus Recreation-Facilities & Operations hires, trains, supervises, and evaluates student staff.
-The Assistant Director of Campus Recreation-Facilities & Operations assists with long-range planning and assessment, budget development, facility and operations procurement, risk management, facility operations training for FRC staff, and maintenance of accurate records.
+The Assistant Director of Campus Recreation-Facilities is responsible for facility management of the Foster Recreation Center (FRC) with an emphasis on providing a safe, well-maintained, and adequately staffed facility that enhances the mission of the University.
+The Assistant Director of Campus Recreation-Facilities hires, trains, supervises, and evaluates graduate and undergraduate student staff.
+The Assistant Director of Campus Recreation-Facilities assists with long-range planning and assessment, budget development, procurement, risk management, facility operations training for FRC staff, and maintenance of accurate records.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required; a Master’s degree is preferred.
 A degree with an emphasis in recreation, sport, and/or park administration, college student personnel, student affairs, or related field is preferred.

 Experience: Two years of experience working in recreation facility operations and/or management or a related field is required.
 A strong background in risk management, especially as it relates to recreation facility operations, is preferred.
 Experience working in diverse environment and/or with students from diverse backgrounds is preferred.

 Skills: Demonstrated knowledge of facility management is required.
 Effective organizational, management, leadership, communication, and interpersonal skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Demonstrated knowledge of facility operations, facility and equipment repair, and preventative maintenance is preferred.
 A working knowledge of financial operations is preferred.